Brunolzx/Brunolzx/README.md

 Hello!
 My name is Bruno, I'm from Portugal and I'm a Quality Assurance Tester.

-I created this portfolio to show my experience and projects with automated testing tools and test design.
+I created this portfolio to show my experience and projects with automated testing tools and Quality Assurance.

 Skills: